OPS-E2E-PPE/VBA-Docs/api/Access.Application.CurrentObjectName.md

 keywords: vbaac10.chm12502
 f1_keywords:
 - vbaac10.chm12502
-ms.prod: access
 api_name:
 - Access.Application.CurrentObjectName
 ms.assetid: 85b32556-96ed-ed3c-dc5b-4c2570639f50
 ms.date: 02/05/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Application.CurrentObjectName property (Access)

-You can use the **CurrentObjectName** property with the **Application** object to determine the name of the active database object.
+Use the **CurrentObjectName** property with the **Application** object to determine the name of the active database object.
 The active database object is the object that has the focus or in which code is running.
 Read-only **String**.

 ## Syntax